 Yes or No 7.
-Do you and your friend touch differently when you alone, than in front of your co-workers?
+Do you and your friend touch differently when you’re alone, then when you’re in front of your co-workers?

 Scoring: You get one point each for YES to questions 1, 2, 6, 7, 8, and one point each for NO to 3, 4, and 5.

 If you scored near 0, this is just a friendship.
-Problematic behaviors that leads to emotional affairs in heterosexual couples are somewhat gendered according to Dr. Glass.
+Problematic behaviors that lead to emotional affairs in heterosexual couples are somewhat gendered according to Dr. Glass.